owldance/hootNAS/README.md

 ## Features

+* Super fast, runs in-memory
-* Runs in-memory, no installation required
+* No installation required
 * Simple setup and easy to upgrade
-* Boot from any media, even a slow USB-stick, or network
+* Boot from any media, even a slow USB-stick
+* Boot from network drive or PXE boot
+* No dedicated boot disk required
 * True data and system OS separation
 * Local authentication, or remote LDAP or Active Directory servers
 * SMB, NFS and iSCSI network folders and blockdevices